JingY1W/Nankai-Chinese-Font-Style-Dataset/README.md

 # FontData
-FontData is a dataset created by the FontNet paper.
+Nankai Chinese Font Style Dataset is a dataset created by the SwordNet paper.